Yariv Levin: Political opinions

 Levin holds hawkish views with respect to the Israeli–Palestinian conflict.
 He opposes the creation of a Palestinian state, and believes in the right of Jews to remain in all parts of the land of Israel.
 Levin has stated that Israel has an absolute right to the West Bank and advocates for gradual annexation through settlement expansion and enforcement of control while minimizing the Arab population in annexed areas.

+In 2013, during negotiations between Israel and the Palestinians, Levin said that if Netanyahu were to advance an agreement that includes evacuation of settlements, he would resign from the Knesset.

 After the Israeli military police in July 2024 visited Sde Teiman detention camp to detain nine Israeli soldiers suspected of abuse of a Palestinian prisoner, Levin said that "harsh pictures of soldiers being arrested" were "impossible to accept".

-Levin often criticizes the court system in Israel, claiming a small elite has taken over the system and tries to use it in order to define the values Israel lives by.
+Levin often criticizes the judicial system in Israel, claiming a minority extreme leftist group has taken over the system and tries to use it in order to define the values Israel lives by.
+According to Levin, there is a broad gap between the Supreme Court's rulings on religious and state affairs and the traditional opinions of the majority of the public, a situation which threatens the existence of the State of Israel.
 Levin explained the need in changing the supreme judges appointment system by pointing out that the present judges are not in favor of residential segregation: “Arabs buy apartments in Jewish communities in the Galilee and this causes Jews to leave these cities, because they are not prepared to live with Arabs.
 We need to ensure that the Supreme Court has justices who understand this.”

 Despite being a Secular Jew, Levin has criticized Reform Jews, especially those living in the United States.
 Following the Israeli government's decision to expand the egalitarian section of the Western Wall.
 Levin said that "Reform Jews in the United States are a dying world.
 Assimilation is taking place on a vast scale.
 They are not even tracking this properly in their communities.
 It is evidenced by the fact that a man who calls himself a Reform rabbi stands there with a priest and officiates at the wedding of the daughter of Hillary Clinton and no one condemns it, thereby legitimizing it."